Have you been blocked?

 Posted by Barry Branagh on 4 Jul 2018

-Do you utilize Spamhaus’ free blocklists via the public mirrors?
-Are you currently using Google’s Public DNS, or similar public recursive server?
+Do you utilize Spamhaus' free blocklists via the public mirrors?
+Are you currently using Google's Public DNS or a similar public recursive server?

-You may not be aware, but with this combination, every time you make a query to Spamhaus it will return a ‘non-existent domain’ (NXDOMAIN).
-That means we are not providing reputation advice about whether or not to receive that email i.e. your spam emails will not be blocked by the queries you are running.
-Here’s why…
+You may not be aware, but with this combination, every time you make a query to Spamhaus it will return a 'non-existent domain' (NXDOMAIN), and soon will start to return an error code.
+That means you are not receiving reputation advice about whether or not to receive that email i.e. your spam emails will not be blocked by the queries you are running.
+Here's why...

-There are a number of reasons why people choose to employ a public DNS resolver, such as Google Public DNS.
-Perhaps your Internet Service Provider’s (ISPs) recursive name server suffers from high latency, due to it being overloaded.
-Let’s be honest, given the competitive nature of this marketplace some providers have been known to ‘skimp’ in this area, in order to reduce operating costs.
+There are many reasons why people choose to employ a public DNS resolver, such as Google Public DNS.
+Perhaps your Internet Service Provider’s (ISPs) recursive name server suffers from high latency due to it being overloaded.
+Let’s be honest, given the competitive nature of this marketplace, some providers have been known to ‘skimp’ in this area to reduce operating costs.

 So why don’t Spamhaus’s free DNSBLs work through some public DNS resolvers?

-Regrettably we have had to block some public DNS resolvers because they can be exploited by some users to get more than their fair share of a free service.
+Regrettably, we have had to block some public DNS resolvers because some users can exploit them to get more than their fair share of a free service.

-Back in 1998 when both the world wide web (w.w.w.) and Spamhaus were in their infancy, 3.1% of the global population were utilising the internet, according to data from the International Telecommunication Union.
+Back in 1998, when both the world wide web (w.w.w.) and Spamhaus were in their infancy, 3.1% of the global population utilized the internet, according to data from the International Telecommunication Union.

-We believe in providing the public with threat intelligence for free; helping small independent businesses, schools and non-profit making organisations safely filter their email at no cost.
+We believe in providing the public with threat intelligence for free, helping small independent businesses, schools, and non-profit organizations safely filter their email at no cost.

-But note that word ‘public’ in the above paragraph.
-This free service is intended to be available for those who are genuinely ‘the public’, fulfilling all of the following criteria:
+But note the word ‘public’ in the above paragraph.
+This free service is intended to be available for those who are genuinely ‘the public,’ fulfilling all of the following criteria:

 Spamhaus understands that anything free is difficult to resist.
 Therefore usage is monitored of these free DNSBLs to ensure this resource isn’t being exploited.
-If an IP address exceeds the above criteria it is suggested the user pays to use the commercial DNSBL data feed service.
+If an IP address regularly exceeds the above criteria, it is suggested the user pays to use the commercial DNSBL Data Query Service (DQS).

-It’s simple – public recursive name servers act as an anonymising service and enable large scale users to hide behind them.
-Given the lack of transparency and inability to identify those who are abusing the free service a difficult decision was made to add some public domain name servers to our access control list… ultimately blocking your query.
+It’s simple – public recursive name servers act as an anonymizing service and enable large-scale users to hide behind them.
+Given the lack of transparency and inability to identify those who are abusing the free service, a difficult decision was made to add some public domain name servers to our access control list… ultimately blocking your query.

 Not a problem, as long as you meet the criteria detailed above.
-Spamhaus can provide you with free access to our DNSBL data feed, via our Data Query Service (DQS), simply sign up for the low-volume free DQS here.
-It’s straightforward and can be set up in a matter of minutes, and enables you to have access to our domain name server block lists, whilst still using a public DNS.
+Spamhaus can provide you with free access to our DNSBL datafeed via our Data Query Service (DQS).
+Sign up for a low-volume free DQS account here.
+It’s straightforward and can be set up in a matter of minutes, and enables you to have access to our domain name server blocklists whilst still using a public DNS.